gmetais/gmetais.github.io/_posts/2014-11-18-untangle_the_js_spaghetti_code.markdown

  - Which script and which function made the call?
  - Could i detect any kind of redundancy, any unoptimized loops?

 So i wrote a Phantomas module that logs everything: DOM queries, readings, writings, bindings.
 Erm not exactly everything… Actually only functions can be intercepted.
-Assignments such as « element.className = ‘foo’ » are not caught (maybe one day with MutationObserver).
+Assignments such as « element.className = 'foo' » are not caught (maybe one day with MutationObserver).

 It also records most of jQuery’s functions, the ones that interact with the DOM.